niravpansuriya/trajectory_matching/readme.md

 ### Heuristic Search

-1. Set up the targetPath variable in h_search.py file and run the file
+1. Set up the targetPath variable in h_search.py file and run the file:
 ```python3 h_search.py```